besp9510/pi_microsleep_hard/README.md

 #### Timing statisitcs

-I calculated timing statistics by running the test script at 1 and 2 us delays.
+I calculated timing statistics by running the test script at 1 and 2 us delays with niceness set to -20.

 ![gpio](images/1us_4MHz_plot.png)

 ![gpio](images/2us_4MHz_plot.png)

+I attribute the min and maximum delays to be a function of the operating system scheduler and not the sleep function iteself.

 ### Functions